alpatamerr/streetweary/README.md

 # streetweary

-#### Technologies Used: Javascript, PostgreSQL, Express, React, Node.js, HTML5, CSS3
+#### Technologies Used: Javascript, PostgreSQL, Express, React, Node.js, HTML5, CSS

 This is a mock clothing store app focused specifically around streetwear fashion.
 The site allows you to browse, add items to a cart, create an account, login, checkout, etc.
 To be continued...